unisonweb/unison/unison-src/transcripts/resolve.output.md

 .example.resolve.c> view.patch

   Edited Terms: foo#44954ulpdf -> foo#8e68dvpr0a

+  Tip: To remove entries from a patch, use
+       delete.term-replacement or delete.term-replacement, as
+       appropriate.

 ```
 We still have a remaining _name conflict_ since it just so happened that both of the definitions in the edits were named `foo`.